Undercover journalism: Notable undercover journalists

-Donal MacIntyre is an Irish journalist who went undercover to expose employment standards in the Adventure Sports industry following the Lyme Regis canoeing disaster.
+Donal MacIntyre is an Irish journalist who went undercover to expose employment standards in the Adventure Sports industry following the Lyme Bay canoeing disaster.
 He also won an award for his undercover work exposing drug dealers and private security firms that work in collusion after living in character for eleven months.

 Alex Dolan is a journalist and science teacher best known for her undercover work exposing poor student behavior in her British classroom for the filming of a Channel 4* documentary Undercover Teacher.

-David Daleiden, an anti-abortion activist, secretly recorded conversations of officials at Planned Parenthood.
-Because Daleiden used a falsified driver's license to obtain access to the Planned Parenthood officials, he was indicted by a Houston grand jury for a second degree felony.

 Mazher Mahmood, the so-called "fake sheik", who won awards for his journalism and then was jailed for perjury.